|

 As an argument for sexual liberty, there is not much subtlety here: variation exists, and therefore variation should exist.
 One is reminded of Alexander Pope’s famous line that “whatever is, is right,” which can be used to rationalize all sorts of heinous actions.
 (Why not war, torture, deception, and betrayal, along with greater sexual liberty?)
 Kinsey’s plea may not be that “everyone is doing it” but that “a sizeable percentage of the population is doing it.”
 Yet in either case, the ethical questions about sexuality are not resolved by the variation studies of Havelock Ellis or Alfred Kinsey, any more than they are by the idealized picture of Samoan life presented by Margaret Mead.

-AGAINST AND FOR CELIBACY
+AND FOR

 AS our foregoing look at Mead, Ellis, and Kinsey should make clear, ethical norms and judgments have not disappeared from the new thinking on sexuality.
 Instead self-expression has replaced self-control as the supreme value.
 One might say that celibacy has become the last sexual perversion in America.
 Medically, celibacy is safe, non-harmful, and carries no risk of a sexually transmitted disease.
 But as a sex educator reportedly said in response to a discussion of abstinence: “It’s safe, but is it sex?”[18]
 Today it has become necessary to do something that traditional societies never had to do, namely, present a reasoned case for abstaining from sex outside of marriage.